civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 - Create specialized interfaces for common questions
 - Maintain human review of all substantive advice

-This sovereignty-first approach prioritizes control and alignment with the organization's values.
+This self-determination-first approach prioritizes control and alignment with the organization's values.

 ### Scenario 3: Environmental Data Analysis